SaintsRobotics/OffSeasonRapidReact2022/README.md

 Saints Robotics 1899's code for the 2022 season.

+## Status

+Here is a list of all the things the code can do.

+* Swerve drive with heading correction.
+* Autonomous driving to absolute or relative positions.
+* Aiming at the shooting target and balls using the Limelight.
+* Unit tests for utility methods.

 ## Commit Message Prefixes

 All commit messages must start with one of the following prefixes.